a man stands in front of a painting with a paint brush and rag in both hands

 Portrait of Jean-Pierre Villafañe.
 Courtesy of Charles Moffett.

 Villafañe says he is fascinated by the tensions between the places where we spend our work lives and the corners where we indulge our darkest desires.
 Born in Puerto Rico, Villafañe grew up painting but trained as an architect, After earning his Master’s degree in architecture at Columbia University in 2019, he spent just a few weeks working in an architectural office before realizing he wanted to devote himself to painting.
-Then the pandemic hit and Villafañe found himself observing the morphing of selves in real-time.
+And then 2020 happened, Villafañe found himself observing the morphing of selves in real-time.

 His paintings of these murky identities have quickly garnered the art world’s attention.
 He’s exhibited internationally with Diablo Rosso from Panama City, Embajada in San Juan, and Galerie Hussenot in Paris.
 His 2023 presentation with Embajada at the Armory Show in New York was awarded the TPC Art Finance Prize.

 Jean-Pierre Villafañe, Playtime (2024).
-Photo by Andy Romer.
+Photo: Andy Romer.
 Courtesy of the artist and Charles Moffett.

-Jean-Pierre Villafañe, Offsite (2024).Photo by Andy Romer.
+Jean-Pierre Villafañe, Offsite (2024).Photo: Andy Romer.
 Courtesy of the artist and Charles Moffett.

 Carnival, dance, and Puerto Rican festivals also obliquely inspire Villafañe’s imagery.
 The artist’s other was a salsa dancer, and he grew up attending professional dance competitions, giving him a particular sensitivity to arrangements of limbs in space.
 “I am very conscientious of the edges of paintings.
 Everyone is choreographed around these boundaries,” he noted.
 The Feast of San Sebastian which takes place in San Juan every January, he says, also comes into play here in his treatment of the professional classes.